pcjun97/better-smartbite/README.md

 SmartBite is good, but it can be better.

-This chrome plugin/tampermonkey script fixes navigation issue in SmartBite by remembering the most recently browsed day.
+The script in this repo fixes navigation issue in SmartBite by remembering the most recently browsed day.
-Now back means back! (instead of homepage)
+Now "Go back" actually means going back!

 ## Chrome Extension

-To install this fix as a chrome extension, clone this repo or [download the zip](https://github.com/pcjun97/better-smartbite/archive/refs/tags/v1.0.0.zip) and follow the instructions here: https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked
+To install this fix as a Chrome extension, clone this repo or [download the zip](https://github.com/pcjun97/better-smartbite/archive/refs/tags/v1.0.0.zip) and follow the instructions here: https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked

+(Works on Edge and Brave, too!)

 ## Tampermonkey